humandebri/kinic-cli/README.md

 - ✅ **Owned**: Your memory lives on-chain in WASM canisters you control
 - ✅ **Portable**: Move your agent's memory between any infrastructure

-By default we use the Internet Computer as DA layer — with vetKey encryption and cross-chain signing (tECDSA).
-You can run it locally or on any wasm based DA layer.
-In future versions full zkML support will be enabled allowing for trustless verificaiton on nearly all blockchains.
+By default we use the Internet Computer as the DA layer—with VetKey encryption and cross-chain signing (tECDSA).
+You can run it locally or on any WASM-based DA layer.
+In future versions, full zkML support will be enabled, allowing for trustless verification on nearly all blockchains.

 ---